reactiveui/website/input/docs/getting-started/installation/index.md

 ## Example

-The following isn't an exhausitve example, as some solutions will follow a different project structure or only use a subset of the platforms, but it should be enough to help with which packages to install on each platform project.
+The following isn't an exhausitve example, as some solutions will follow a different project structure or only use a subset of the platforms, but it should be enough to help with which packages to install on each platform project. **Note** non-platform specific packages (Reactive.Fody etc.) can be installed on any platform; Fody is often included in the core library to automatically generate the INotifyPropertyChanged boilerplate needed in the ViewModels.

 <pre>
     .